Borntowarn/Telegram_Bot/README.md

 # Particular function

-- The bot provides a list of information about courses and changes according to a given timer or at the request of the user.
+- The bot provides a list of information about prices and changes according to a given timer or at the request of the user.

 - The bot also sends notifications if some parameters have reached a certain level set by the user